DatL4g/DatL4g/site/src/jsMain/resources/markdown/Japanese.md

 Since my tools are aimed at learners from different parts of the world, **localization** is an important consideration.
 I am exploring and actively working on [**Tolgee**](projects/Tolgee.md), a modern localization platform that simplifies translating and managing text in applications.
 With Tolgee, I can ensure that my apps are accessible to a wider audience, offering translations and guidance in multiple languages.

-For example, the Kanji Slideshow Game could display instructions in English, Spanish, or German, while still teaching Japanese characters.
 By integrating Tolgee, I make the tools more inclusive and adaptable, which aligns perfectly with my mission of helping as many learners as possible.

 ## My Learning Philosophy